-Shuffling Through the Mess
+Shuffling Through the Chaos

 Ouch!
 “What was that?!”
 I mutter as I stumble through the minefield of toys littering the floor of my youngest daughter’s bedroom.
-Deciding it’s better to do a shuffle rather than risking injury to my foot again, I inch my way to her bed – clearing a path as I go to make the return trip easier and less painful – to give her a hug and kiss goodnight.
+Deciding it’s better to do a shuffle rather than risking injury to my foot again, I inch my way to her bed – clearing a path as I go to make the return trip more accessible and less painful – to give her a hug and kiss goodnight.

 As I shower her with kisses, Abby remarks accusingly, “You didn’t clean my room today.”